jolie/docs/web/language-tools-and-standard-library/basics/data_structures.md

 }
 ```

-running the code shows, that after the operation undef on p, the original data path is unchanged.
+Running the code shows that, after the operation undef on `p`, the original data path is unchanged.

 ## `<<` - copying an entire tree structure